 Selection criteria

-As part of the application, students provide a well-written statement that explains why they want to collaborate with a specific organization and how doing so would advance their career goals.
+As part of the application, students provide a well-written statement that explains why you want to collaborate with a specific organization and how doing so would advance your career goals.
 The review committee will evaluate candidates based on demonstrated commitment and leadership potential for environmental equity and justice, as well as fit with a partner organization.
 Note that this is typically a highly competitive fellowship program.

 Graduate Research Grants

-The Graduate Research Grant program provides an opportunity for Luskin School Graduate students to receive support for their theses, Applied Policy Projects (APP’s), Applied Planning Research Projects (APRP’s), or other capstone projects specific to their department.
-The objective of the grant program is to support student projects that otherwise would not be possible without some financial or professional support.
+This program provides an opportunity for Luskin School students to receive support for their theses, Applied Policy Projects, Applied Planning Research Projects, or other capstone projects specific to their department.
+The objective is to support student projects that otherwise would not be possible without financial or professional support.

 Open to current UCLA Luskin School of Public Affairs graduate and undergraduate students.